The University of Texas at Austin- What Starts Here Changes the World

 • the presence of any unintentional directory entries.

-For more information about this directory, please read our Frequently Asked Questions (FAQs) page which includes details about the information, how it is obtained, and the implementation of this service.
+For more information about this directory, please read our Frequently Asked Questions (FAQs), which includes details about the information, how it is obtained, and the implementation of this service.

 Copyright Information

 The contents of this Directory are copyrighted by The University of Texas at Austin.
-By using the Directory, you agree that you will not reproduce, sell, transfer, or modify any of the information found in response to your search requests or use any such information for commercial purposes, without the prior express written permission and license of The University of Texas at Austin.
-Unauthorized use and/or abuse is subject to criminal prosecution under both state and federal laws.
-See also the University's copyright information.
+By using the Directory, you agree that you will not reproduce, sell, transfer or modify any of the information found in response to your search requests or use any such information for commercial purposes, without the prior express written permission and license of The University of Texas at Austin.
+Unauthorized use or abuse is subject to criminal prosecution under both state and federal laws.
+See also the university's copyright information.

-This online directory service is provided by the University to facilitate the research, teaching, learning, and service missions of the University community.
-Solicitation on University computing and network resources is prohibited by the Rules and Regulations of the University of Texas Board of Regents.
-Accordingly, the contact information provided in this online directory service may not be used for transmission and distribution of unsolicited e-mail or other commercial purposes.
+This online directory service is provided by the university to facilitate the research, teaching, learning, and service missions of the university community.
+Solicitation on university computing and network resources is prohibited by the Rules and Regulations of The University of Texas System Board of Regents.
+Accordingly, the contact information provided in this online directory service may not be used for transmission and distribution of unsolicited email or other commercial purposes.

 Privacy Information